mulias/notes-app/README.md

   client, so we need to manually copy the Note entities into plain old javascript objects before sending them on the wire.
 Maybe TypeORM has a nice serialization utility for this situation, but I couldn't find one.
+- I've implemented the search/filter feature.
+At this point there's some global state that should be lifted up out of specific components, and some choices to be made about UX.
+For example when a filter is active the user probably should not be able to create a new note, or maybe they can create a new note and doing so should clear the current filter.
+Similarly, should the user be able to edit multiple notes at once, or filter while also editing?
+- Choices made for filtering notes by body content: I implemented the filtering in SQL because it would make it easier to add pagination later.
+Postgres full text search is fiddly and not perfect, but it should be good enough for most cases.
+The matching is full word/token based instead of substring, so sometimes the search results will go empty in the middle of typing a word.
+To avoid this and also prevent server load we use debouncing, so that the query is not re-ran on every keystroke.